isabella232/journeys.en/help/using/building-journeys/reaction-events.md

 ## Segment qualification events {#segment-qualification}

-This activity allows your journey to listen to the entrances and exits of profiles in Platform segments in order to make individuals enter or move forward in a journey.
+This activity allows your journey to listen to the entrances and exits of profiles in Adobe Experience Platform segments in order to make individuals enter or move forward in a journey.
 For more information on segment creation, refer to this [section](../segment/about-segments.md).

 Let's say you have a "silver customer" segment.
 With this activity, you can make all new silver customers enter a journey and send them a series of personalized messages.

 This type of event can be positioned as the first step or later in the journey.

-If the segment is streamed with the High Frequency Audiences option of Platform, entrance and exits are listened to in real time.
+If the segment is streamed with the High Frequency Audiences option of Adobe Experience Platform, entrance and exits are listened to in real time.
 If the segment is not streamed, entrances and exits are taken into account at segment calculation time.

 1. Unfold the **Events** category and drop a **Segment qualification** activity into your canvas.